FP2003/eodr-ProfessionFramework/docs/B42-MIGRATION.md

 default; set it to `false` before character creation if the sandbox `StarterKit` setting should control those grants.

+`inventory` adds item instances to the player's inventory and `square` places items on the starting square.
+Neither field equips a weapon or wears clothing.
+If a weapon must start in a hand, or clothing must start worn, add explicit `OnNewGame` behavior and test it in the target game mode.
+The framework does not provide a declarative auto-equip option.

+Do not copy the Build 41 `clothing` field into a Build 42 behavior table.
+It is unsupported here; because behavior fields are validated as one registration, including it can prevent the profession's otherwise valid starting kit from being attached as well.

 The framework validates behavior ids, item counts, spawn shapes, and duplicate attachments. `addTrait` and `addProfession` remain as warning-emitting compatibility aliases, but are behavior-only: they reject B41 static fields and